FloryssRu/BileMo-API/readme.md

 3) Create a new database : change the value of DATABASE_URL in the file .env to match with your database parameters.

 4) Run `symfony console doctrine:database:create` in command to create your database.

+5) Run `symfony console doctrine:migrations:migrate` to apply all migrations files.

-5) Generate user and phone fixtures with the command `symfony console doctrine:fixtures:load`.
+6) Generate user and phone fixtures with the command `symfony console doctrine:fixtures:load`.

 Code Climate analysis
 -